-The uni-national program was delivered to 287 junior and senior high school students (115 in four Jewish groups and 172 in five Arab groups) at their school in northern Israel.
-Among the participants in the Jewish groups: 36.6% were boys and 63.4% were girls; 93.8% were Jewish, 2.5% were Arabs (3.8% defined themselves as belonging to another national group).
-Among the Arab groups: 33.1% were boys and 66.9% were girls; all defined themselves as Arabs.
+The uninational program was delivered to 287 junior and senior high school students (115 in four Jewish groups and 172 in five Arab groups), aged 16–17, at their respective schools in northern Israel.
+Among the participants in the Jewish groups 36.6% were boys and 63.4% were girls; 93.8% identified themselves as Jewish and 2.5% as Arabs (3.8% defined themselves as belonging to another national group).
+Among the Arab groups 33.1% were boys and 66.9% were girls; all defined themselves as Arabs.

 Intervention program

-The program included 12 hour and a half encounters focusing on the following skills: 1.
-Emotional Intelligence: management and regulation of emotions; expressing emotions in a focused and clear manner; identifying the emotions and needs of other people and how to appropriately react to them.
-2. Empathy: mirroring the emotions of others; active listening; giving an empathic and sensitive response to others without judgment or interpretation; coping with critical or judgmental message directed towards them.
-The program implemented different methods including: use of arts (drawing, sculpture, drama –simulations and role playing, photography); movie viewing; exposure to personal stories (of mothers in the other national group) and discussions.
-The combination of different methods enabled exposing the students to different aspects of themselves and other people around them (including members of other groups) and as such increased their openness to the group process and created a more in depth learning process.
-A similar intervention program found that combining different activities increased the program’s effects on the participants (Garaigordobill, 2002).
-Group moderators were school counselors in other schools, who were also trained as group moderators.
-The Jewish groups had one Jewish and one Arab moderators and the Arab groups had one Arab moderator.
+The program included 12 encounters lasting 1.5 hours, focusing on the following skills:

+Emotional intelligence: management and regulation of emotions; expressing emotions in a focused and clear manner; identifying the emotions and needs of other people and appropriate reactions.

+Empathy: mirroring the emotions of others; active listening; giving an empathic and sensitive response to others without judgment or interpretation; coping with critical or judgmental messages directed toward them.

+Following a successful approach from a similar intervention initiative (Garaigordobil, 2004), our program employed different methods, such as arts (drawing, sculpture, simulations, role playing, and photography); movie viewing; exposure to personal stories (of mothers in the other national group); and discussions.
+This combination of different methods exposed the students to different aspects of themselves and other people around them (including members of other groups), and as such increased their openness to the group process and created a more in-depth learning process.
+The groups were moderated by school counselors—external to the schools attended by the participants—who were also trained as group moderators.
+The Jewish groups had one Jewish and one Arab moderator, and the Arab groups had one Arab moderator.
 The structure and specific methods used in each encounter were preplanned.
-The first encounters emphasized creating a group contract in which all participants determined and committed to the communication and behaviors that are acceptable by all participants during group meetings – such as, active listening, mutual respect, giving feedback, open expression of emotions.
-This stage established that the group is a safe space for learning and experimenting in emotional skills and allowed the participants to be open without fearing others’ reactions
+The first encounters focused on creating a group contract to which all participants contributed and committed.
+It determined the types of communication and behaviors that would be acceptable to all participants during group meetings, such as active listening, mutual respect, giving feedback, and open expression of emotions.
+This stage established the group as a safe space for learning and experimenting in emotional skills, allowing the participants to be open without fearing others’ reactions.

 Research

-The goals of the current research were to examine the implementation and initial effects of the intervention program: changes in emotional intelligence, empathy and relationships with members of the other national group following the intervention, relationships between variables and changes in social relationships between members of the same national group and between groups.
+The goals of the current research were to examine the implementation and initial effects of the intervention program.
+Specifically, it sought to identify any changes, as a result of the intervention, in the following areas: emotional intelligence, empathy, relationships with members of the other national group, and social relationships among members of the same national group and between groups.
+Another aim of the research was to determine if there were any relationships between variables.

-The research design was mixed method – using both qualitative and quantitative tools (Bates-Marom, 2001).
-Qualitative tools were used in order to examine the program’s implementation – how it was perceived by the participants; which aspects of the program worked better for them and which didn’t, what did they find hindered the successful implementation of the program and what were its effects on them.
-In order to answer these questions the following qualitative tools of observations and focus groups were used.
-First, participant observations were made by the researcher (who was also the group moderator) on 7 Arab groups and pure observations were conducted on 9 other groups (4 Jewish and 5 Arabic).
-Second focus group were conducted in 3 Jewish groups and 6 Arab groups, with 4 participants in each, who met three times over different points of time during the intervention program and discussed the open questions the researcher presented.
+The research design was mixed method, using both qualitative and quantitative tools (Bates-Marom, 2001).
+Qualitative tools were used in order to examine the program’s implementation: how it was perceived by the participants; which aspects of the program worked better for them and which did not; what they thought might hinder the successful implementation of the program; and what its effects were on them.
+These questions were answered through participant observations and focus groups.
+First, participant observations were made by the researcher (who was also the group moderator) for seven Arab groups, and pure observations were recorded for nine other groups (four Jewish and five Arab).
+Second, focus groups were conducted in three Jewish groups and six Arab groups, with four participants in each, who met three times at different points in the intervention program to discuss the open questions posed by the researcher.